Gulfport Wrongful Death Attorneys also Serving Families in Biloxi

 Q: What is Mississippi's statute of limitations for wrongful death claims?

 In most cases, Mississippi’s statute of limitations for wrongful death claims is three years.
 However, if your loved one’s death was the result of an intentional act (such as an assault), you may only have one year to file your claim for compensation.
 The Mississippi Tort Claims Act, which governs tort cases filed against governmental entities and their employees who are acting within the course and scope of their employment are subject to a one-year statute of limitations.
-In any case, you should speak with an attorney as soon as possible.
+In any case, you should speak with a lawyer as soon as possible.

 At Smith & Holder, PLLC, we do not charge any out-of-pocket fees or expenses to our clients.
 We handle all wrongful death cases on a contingency-fee basis, which means you pay nothing unless we help you recover financial compensation.